County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Janka Hardness: 1630

 Wenge makes for a hard and durable wood floor.
-It is nearly twenty-six percent harder than red oak, is just under twenty percent harder than white oak, about twelve percent harder than hard maple, and is roughly eighty-nine percent the hardness of either hickory or pecan.
+It is nearly twenty-six percent harder than red oak, just under twenty percent harder than white oak, about twelve percent harder than hard maple, and roughly eighty-nine percent as hard as hickory or pecan.

 Workability: